 Rough and Ready Creek

 There is nothing conventional or ordinary about Rough and Ready Creek.
 It’s desert-like in appearance but can receive as much as 100 to 160 inches of precipitation annually.
 The dwarfed and gnarled pine and cedar of its open forests are shaped by conditions adverse to less resolute individuals.
-The Jeffrey pine savannas are perhaps the last refuge of native bunch grasses on the West Coast.
+Its Jeffrey pine savannas are part of one of the last refuge of native bunch grasses on the West Coast.
 Rare plant wetlands dot its uplands and streambanks.
-The rarest of wildflower grow out of seemingly solid rock or in profusion from lichen and most encrusted boulder fields.
-It is an ancient landscape where the evolutionary processes of life have gone unbroken for millennia.
+Wildflowers, some very rare, grow out of seemingly solid rock or in profusion from lichen encrusted boulder fields.
+The Rough and Ready Creek watershed is an ancient living landscape where the evolutionary processes of life have gone unbroken for millennia.

 “Rough and Ready Creek presents a unique fluvial system characterized by exceptional water quality and clarity, very flashy flows, an unusual braided stream channel and a broad relatively undisturbed [floodplain] of cobbles which may support an extensive hyporheic zone with rare or sensitive invertebrates” (USDI BLM, 1998).